-It can be great fun for all the family, from age 2 to 102.
-Small kites for small kids, even toddlers.
+Flying a kite can be great fun for all the family, from age 2 to 102.
+Small ones for small kids, even toddlers.
 Larger or even huge flying creations for, well, the more mature among us who enjoy a building challenge.
 Besides, bigger usually flies better!

-It's almost never too calm - or too windy - to fly, as long as you pick the right kite.
+It's almost never too calm - or too windy - to fly, as long as you make the right choices.
 The information here makes that easy!

-This includes those occasions when we write up one of our own outings as a Flight Report.
+This includes those occasions when we - and others from all around the world - write up flying outings as Flight Reports.

-We do this all in the city of Adelaide, South Australia, home to one of the bigger annual kiting festivals in Australia, and possibly the whole Southern Hemisphere.
+We are based in the city of Adelaide, South Australia, home to one of the bigger annual kiting festivals in Australia, and possibly the whole Southern Hemisphere.
 We've been keeping tabs on this festival for years, and we're not about to stop, don't you worry. :-)

-The picture over there was taken at one such event, as we walked along the jetty at Semaphore Beach.
-A light Southerly was blowing along the sand, and music boomed from loud-speakers arranged along one side of the wooden planks.
+The picture up there was taken at one such event, from near the jetty at Semaphore Beach.
+A moderate-strength Southerly was blowing along the sand, and music boomed from loud-speakers arranged along one side of the wooden planks.

 At other times, live commentary kept everyone informed about interesting aspects of the aerial display.

-Although not strenuous most of the time, kiting is quite a healthy activity!
+Although not strenuous most of the time, flying these tethered craft is quite a healthy activity!

 In my opinion, every new kite is an adventure.
+Whether scratch-built or fresh from the delivery tube.
 Come and join us!